cedmax/advent-of-code/2020/12/Readme.md

-<h2>--- Day 12: Rain Risk ---</h2><p>Your ferry made decent progress toward the island, but the storm came in <span title="At least it wasn&apos;t a Category Six!">faster than anyone expected</span>.
+<h2>--- Day 12: Rain Risk ---</h2><p>Your ferry made decent progress toward the island, but the storm came in <span title="At least it wasn't a Category Six!">faster than anyone expected</span>.
 The ferry needs to take <em>evasive actions</em>!</p>
-<p>Unfortunately, the ship&apos;s navigation computer seems to be malfunctioning; rather than giving a route directly to safety, it produced extremely circuitous instructions.
+<p>Unfortunately, the ship's navigation computer seems to be malfunctioning; rather than giving a route directly to safety, it produced extremely circuitous instructions.
 When the captain uses the <a href="https://en.wikipedia.org/wiki/Public_address_system" target="_blank">PA system</a> to ask if anyone can help, you quickly volunteer.</p>
 <p>The navigation instructions (your puzzle input) consists of a sequence of single-character <em>actions</em> paired with integer input <em>values</em>.
 After staring at them for a few minutes, you work out what they probably mean:</p>
 <ul>
 <li>Action <em><code>N</code></em> means to move <em>north</em> by the given value.</li>